How to Choose Health Insurance in 6 Steps

 medical icon

-Health insurance coverage tip: Plans usually cover most types of common health services such as doctor appointments and emergency care.
-However, if you need specialized care such as weight loss surgery or a vasectomy, look specifically for how plans cover it.
+Health insurance coverage tip: Plans usually cover most types of common health costs such as doctor appointments, prescriptions and emergency care.
+However, if you need specialized care such as weight-loss surgery or a vasectomy, check the plan details to see which will give you coverage.

 3. Compare doctors, medical facilities and prescriptions